picmi/help/docs/business/guide/kye-vs-kyw.md

-# KYE vs. KYW: Understanding the Key Differences
+# KYE vs KYW: Understanding the Key Differences

 Workforce compliance is critical for businesses, but not all compliance frameworks are the same.
 Two key approaches—* *Know Your Employee (KYE) and Know Your Workforce (KYW)**—serve different but complementary purposes.